Free Online Signature Generator & Maker: Create Your Signature

 A secure eSignature ties together the signer, their intent, and the exact document version through records that can be independently verified.
 In the U.S., the ESIGN Act governs this at the federal level, while UETA (Uniform Electronic Transactions Act) handles it state by state.
 In the EU, eIDAS regulation applies.

-What makes it work: signer authentication (proving who is signing through identity verification or KYC), a cryptographic document hash that breaks if anyone changes even one character after signing, a full audit trail of every event with timestamps, and non-repudiation so the signer cannot credibly deny they signed.
+What makes it work: signer authentication (proving who is signing through identity verification or KYC), a cryptographic document hash that breaks if anyone changes even one character after signing, a full audit trail of every event with timestamps, and non-repudiation so the signer can't credibly deny they signed.

 When to use each: quick reference

-Free signature generator guide — comparison of signature image, wet signature, and legally binding electronic signature.
+Free signature generator guide. comparison of signature image, wet signature, and legally binding electronic signature.

 Legal risk: proving who signed